 I was in a medically induced coma for 3 days during my cancer treatment.
 My identical twin brother died around a year prior (also to cancer) and the entire time I was in the coma, I was with him.
 We were in a large green field with lots of sun and my conversations with him felt real.
 Other than that, I didn’t hear any of my family talking to me while I was asleep.
 It was just like I had gone to bed for 3 days, and I woke up feeling very tired.
 I do wonder whether my interactions with my twin brother were real, or if it was just the drugs I was given causing them. u/Prince-William15

-I was in coma because I fell 15metre and broke nearly all of my the bones in my back and it was horrible.
+I was in a coma because I fell 15 meters and broke nearly all of my bones in my back and it was horrible.
 When I woke up I thought the nurses were torturing me and that I need to escape.
-I started hallucinating a lot and couldn't even understand that I am in hospital.
-The biggest problem were my dreams.
+I started hallucinating a lot and couldn't even understand that I am in the hospital.
+The biggest problem was my dreams.
 I thought I was a time traveler or some kind of God.
 I thought I was shot by the police and other shit.
 I still have flashbacks to this day and it is no fun.
 But I am getting therapy to deal with it.
 And I could watch porn in my dreams so yeah.
 It was confusing and horrible at the same time.
 0/10 would not do again u/AlexWinchesterSohn

 My last semester at a certain college I was assaulted by a football player for walking where he was trying to drive, while unconscious on the ground I lived a different life.
 I met a wonderful young lady, she made my heart skip and my face red, I pursued her for months and dispatched a few jerk boyfriends before I finally won her over, after two years we got married and almost immediately she bore me a daughter.
 I had a great job and my wife didn't have to work outside of the house, when my daughter was two she [my wife] bore me a son.
 My son was the joy of my life, I would walk into his room every morning before I left for work and doted on him and my daughter.